What Causes Women’s Hair Loss?

 Hereditary thinning, or androgenetic alopecia to give its medical name, is the most common cause of women’s hair loss.

-A woman will tend to develop female pattern hair loss by inheriting it from either side of her family, and this can lead to thinning of the hair in women rather than baldness.
+A woman will tend to develop female pattern hair loss by inheriting it from either side of her family.
+This genetic cause can lead to thinning of the hair in women rather than baldness.
 This process can begin in the woman’s teens, twenties or thirties.

 Sadly, there are no cures for “hereditary female hair” loss.
 There are, however, treatments which may help some women.
-Such as minoxidil.
+The most well known of these is minoxidil.
 Minoxidil is a lotion which should be administered to your scalp twice daily.

 Another solution which women with thinning hair may wish to consider is “female hair transplantation.”
 Transplantation is a procedure which involves transferring hair from areas of your head with healthy hair growth to the thinning areas.